Opel Calibra: Safety and Sustainability

-The car got some recycled and recyclable plastics (like headlight frames, water deflector, bumper attachments, inlet manifold, sound insulation) and catalytic converter already at the beginning of the production.
+The Calibra featured four types of recycled materials, used in parts such as the headlight frames, water deflector, bumper attachments, inlet manifold, and fender liners.
+Waterbased paint and CFC-free air-conditioning were also steps taken for sustainability.

 Since the beginning of 1993 all Calibras were delivered with a driver's airbag as standard, and co-driver's full size airbag was added in August.
 Amongst other small changes during the ongoing development program, other important safety features were added in August 1993: double steel tube strengthening bars in the doors as side crash protection, strengthened door sills, strengthened pillars and roof frame, and seat belt pre-tensioners also became standard for front passengers.
-Waterbased paint and CFC-free air-conditioning were also reasonable steps taken for sustainability.

 Motorsport

 Deutsche Tourenwagen Meisterschaft/FIA International Touring Car Championship

 The DTM/ITC-specification race cars used an all-wheel-drive layout, with the engine mounted longitudinally instead of transversely.
 Early DTM cars used a naturally-aspirated Cosworth-developed 54-degree V6 engine based on General Motors' iron block/aluminium head C25XE.
 Power output improved from 420 to 480 PS from 1993 to 1995.

-Due to changes in the Group A Class 1 FIA regulations for 1996, a switch was made to an all-aluminium, 75-degree V6 based on the Isuzu 6VD1 (as used in the Trooper/Amigo).
+Due to changes in the Group A Class 1 FIA regulations for 1996, a switch was made to the all-aluminium, 75-degree Cosworth KF V6 based on the Isuzu 6VD1 (as used in the Trooper/Amigo).
 Using this engine, Opel won the 1996 ITC Championship.
 The Isuzu-based KF V6 was capable of revving to 15,000 rpm.
 The last known KF V6-powered Calibra race car in existence is the Zakspeed Calibra Concept 2 prototype.
 The car was built to be used as a test mule for the cancelled 1997 FIA ITC championship.
+While Opel focussed on front-wheel-drive touring cars, AMG-Mercedes quickly developed the Mercedes CLK GTR car for the 1997 FIA GT Championship, winning it.